 Always discuss post-launch issues and support policies in advance, and specified a timeframe.
 Be sure about this, and don’t assume any situation or quick-fix tool.

-Finally, you should opt for app developers with relevant years of experience, knowledge and expertise in the modern and ever-dynamic field of app development.
+Finally, you should opt for app developers with relevant years of experience, knowledge and expertise in field of app development.
 Without advanced knowledge of the market and traits, an app is as good as nothing.

 So, avoid mistakes and try to come out clean with your app development goals.